vipconsult/dockerfiles/moby-nfs-mount/README.md

   - Docker for Windows (unsure)<br/>

 ### To mount it on all swarm nodes run using :<br/>
-docker service create doesn't support --privileged so we need to run it using swarm-exec which runs a sinle command on every node cluster including every new node that joins
+docker service create doesn't support --privileged so we need to run it using swarm-exec which runs a single command on every node cluster including every new node that joins
 ```
 swarm-exec \
     docker run -d \